uriel1998/ddwrt-who-is-connected/README.md

 (Note that you will have to use the full path of $HOME if you're really using a cron job...)

+You can see example.sh as a fairly robust starting point, or even full featured way to use this, if you don't mind specifying the command line variables.

 #Output